Skip to content

 Verify SOX 404 segregation-of-duties on initiator vs releaser Is the payment-run initiator excluded from the release-approver pool, and does the releaser have signing authority for this account and amount under the approval matrix?
 Rules Engine

-SOX 404 ICFR key control on disbursements; PCAOB AS 2201 design + operating-effectiveness testing; deterministic role-based access matrix in ERP (SAP S/4HANA roles with F110 + FBZP authority objects, Oracle Fusion job roles, Workday security groups); SoD violation on payment release is a frequently-cited material weakness
+This is a SOX 404 ICFR key control on disbursements, tested for both design and operating effectiveness under PCAOB AS 2201; the Agent enforces a deterministic role-based access matrix in the ERP (SAP S/4HANA roles with the F110 and FBZP authority objects, Oracle Fusion job roles, Workday security groups), because a segregation-of-duties violation on payment release is a frequently-cited material weakness

 Decision Record